Designing the core payment flows for a new mobile banking app

 Year — 2021

-At Mobiquity in Amsterdam, I worked on a new mobile banking app for Kuwait International Bank.
+As a senior product designer at Mobiquity in Amsterdam, I worked on a new mobile banking app for Kuwait International Bank.
 The product was designed from the ground up, with the ambition to create a modern banking experience for everyday financial tasks.

 A key design move was simplifying how transfers worked.